goh-chunlin/my-learning-notes/ui-ux/url/Content-TRAILING_SLASH.md

 </rewrite>
 ```

-Choose one URL as the preferred version. **Be consistent with the preferred version.** Use it in the internal links of the website.
-If there is a Sitemap, please include the preferred version (and don't include the duplicate URL).

 **Note:** In the development environment, if we need to run the web site under at least IIS Express to see this feature working.

 **Note:** Rest assured that for the root URL specifically, http://example.com is equivalent to http://example.com/ in Google search engine and cannot be redirected.

 ## Test
-We can test the 301 configuration through Fetch as Googlebot in Google Search Console by following the steps below.
+We can test the 301 configuration through Fetch as Google in Google Search Console by following the steps below.

  1. Login to [Google Search Console](https://www.google.com/webmasters/tools/home?hl=en);
  2. Select the website to test;